Venice: Origins

 Charlemagne sought to subdue the city to his rule.
-He ordered the pope to expel the Venetians from the Pentapolis along the Adriatic coast; Charlemagne's own son Pepin of Italy, king of the Lombards, under the authority of his father, embarked on a siege of Venice itself.
+He ordered the pope to expel the Venetians from the Pentapolis along the Adriatic coast; Charlemagne's own son Pepin of Italy, king of the Lombards, under the authority of his father, embarked upon a siege of Venice itself.
 This, however, proved a costly failure.
 The siege lasted six months, with Pepin's army ravaged by the diseases of the local swamps and eventually forced to withdraw in 810.
 A few months later, Pepin himself died, apparently as a result of a disease contracted there.
 In the aftermath, an agreement between Charlemagne and the Byzantine Emperor Nicephorus in 814 recognized Venice as Byzantine territory, and granted the city trading rights along the Adriatic coast.

-In 828 the new city's prestige increased with the acquisition, from Alexandria, of relics claimed to be of St Mark the Evangelist; these were placed in the new basilica.
-Winged lions – visible throughout Venice – are the emblem of St Mark.
+By 828, the new city's prestige had increased with the acquisition of relics claimed to be those of St. Mark the Evangelist from Alexandria; these items were placed in the new basilica.
+Winged lions – visible throughout Venice – are the emblem of St. Mark.
 The patriarchal seat was also moved to Rialto.
 As the community continued to develop, and as Byzantine power waned, its own autonomy grew, leading to eventual independence.